Jobs Posted on the Whova Community Board of CMBBE 2023 Symposium on Computer Methods in Biomechanics and Biomedical Engineering

 Postdoctoral researcher in Fast Finite Element simulation using Model order reduction in the context of percutaneous liver tumor ablation

-The project SPECULAR, funded by the ANR has 4 partners: MIMESIS team at Inria Nancy, AVR team at Strasbourg University, DEFROST team at Inria Lille and the company InfinyTech3D.
-The main goal of the project is to provide a realistic simulator of percutaneous liver tumor ablation surgery in Virtual Reality.
+Inria The project SPECULAR, funded by the ANR has 4 partners: MIMESIS team at Inria Nancy, AVR team at Strasbourg University, DEFROST team at Inria Lille and the company InfinyTech3D.
+T... he main goal of the project is to provide a realistic simulator of percutaneous liver tumor ablation surgery in Virtual Reality.
 This corresponds to several interventions such as biopsy of radiofrequency ablation.This involves developing a realistic and interactive finite element (FE) simulation of the needle insertion into the human body, including the interaction between the different neighboring organs, stomach, pancreas, intestine or diaphragm.
 Within this project, the DEFROST team tasks are related to computational efficiency to achieve the real-time constraint of the simulation to allow for smooth surgery training.

 As a member of the ANR project, the recruited Postdoctoral researcher will focus more specifically on the computational efficiency of the FEM simulation.
-Indeed, that kind of simulation involving several organs in contact is typically expensive for several reasons:
+Indeed, that kind of simulation involving several organs in contact is typically expensive for several reasons: - the finite element mesh of the liver has to be fine to account accurately for its deformation when punctured by a needle - the computation of the interaction constraints between the needle and the liver - the multiple contact interactions between all the surrounding deformable organs